 In my last post I covered the exciting new intelligent alerting features in SQL Sentry v8.
 Next up in the series is another huge and often requested feature: Baselining

 Designing this feature proved to be somewhat of a challenge due to the diversity of opinions on this topic.
-Seems that everyone has a different idea about baselining – what it is, and how it should be used effectively to improve performance.
-So, as is often the case, we tried to look beyond the term and assess what people truly want and need to accomplish with this feature.
+It seems that everyone has a different idea about baselining – what it is, and how it should be used effectively to improve performance.
+So, as is often the case, we tried to look beyond the term and assess what people truly need to accomplish with this feature.
 We knew that what we built had to satisfy a variety of use cases, be simple to use, and integrate seamlessly with the rest of our software.

 To pull it off, we've leveraged both preexisting and new SQL Sentry functionality to produce what I believe is the most comprehensive and intuitive baselining for SQL Server and Windows to date.
 With the new Performance Advisor baselining you can:

 - Compare the current date range against built-in temporal baselines to quickly ascertain patterns in counter behavior

 - Create baselines for performance metrics using source data from any date range

 - Create any number of baselines with friendly names and easily switch between them